 Hollandaise sauce is another well-known recipe that requires a double boiler.
 It’s important to warm the egg yolks without heating them so much that they scramble.
 Gentle, indirect heat plus constant whisking is the secret to this rich sauce.

 But there’s so much more you can do with a double boiler.
 Graham Elliot uses one to make scrambled eggs.
 We think it’s a great idea.
 Indirect heat may take a bit longer to cook the eggs, but they will stay soft and creamy.

 You can also use a double boiler to make mayonnaise, which has the added benefit of avoiding the risk of salmonella.
 This recipe from Saveur shows how easy it is.
 You can use a food processor to mix in the oil, or you can whisk by hand if you’re feeling strong and energetic.

 A double boiler also comes in handy when making swiss meringue.
 Then use your meringue as an ingredient — on top of a pie, as frosting between cake layers, or baked into cookies.

 Now that we’ve convinced you a double boiler can be quite useful, which one should you choose?

-If you have a lower budget, try the RSVP Endurance Double Boiler.
+If you have a lower budget, try the RSVP Endurance.
 It has a slightly smaller capacity than the two All-Clad options, but it is a fine place to start.

 Finally, we also offer the Le Creuset Double Boiler Insert that’s compatible with 2- and 3-quart saucepans.
-It has an even larger capacity that the two All-Clad double boilers.
+It has an even larger capacity that the two All-Clad products.
 Time to make a double batch of chocolate mousse!